-Work for Good reserve the right to withdraw permission for use of the mark if, at any time, they perceive a breach of these rules or the spirit of them.
+6) Work for Good reserves the right to withdraw permission for use of the mark if, at any time, they perceive a breach of these rules or the spirit of them.

 Businesses that encourage the purchase of goods or services on the basis that a proportion of the proceeds will go to one or more charities, or that a donation will be made, are known as “commercial participators”.
 A commercial participator will not be connected with the charity or charities receiving the proceeds or donations nor will it be a fundraising business.
 As a commercial participator the business must comply with certain requirements under charity law.

-A commercial participation statement must clearly indicate: (a) the name of the charity or charities that will benefit from the promotion, if more than one charity will benefit from the promotion, the proportions in which they are to benefit; and (b) the amount that will be donated (e.g. the actual amount to be donated if known, or the estimated amount and how that is calculated).
+A commercial participation statement must clearly indicate: a) the name of the charity or charities that will benefit from the promotion, if more than one charity will benefit from the promotion, the proportions in which they are to benefit; and b) the notifiable amount that will be donated (e.g. the actual amount to be donated if known, or the estimated amount and how that is calculated).
 The form of the statement will depend upon the type of service or promotion that you are offering.
 We provide example statements in connection with three different types of Promotion that a participating business may undertake: